Considering Liquid Web vs DigitalOcean for Your Development Environment?

 DigitalOcean has many community articles and tutorials on migrating data to their servers.
 There currently is no mention of managed migrations provided by them.
 What this means for users is that helpful information will be provided for them to perform their own movement to their DigitalOcean infrastructure.

-Liquid Web offers free migrations to their fully managed servers with control panels.
+Liquid Web offers assisted migrations to their fully managed servers with control panels.

 Also, they do have an extensive Knowledge Base for those that like to “get their hands dirty” as well as helpful articles like this one on what to expect during a migration.
 For everyone else, there are technicians for Linux and Windows available to perform migrations to supported solutions.